Peas

 USDA Planting Zone: 3–9

-Special Notes: Compact plants do not require support.
-Excellent for container gardening and small spaces.
+Special Notes: Compact plants generally do not require support.
+Excellent for containers and small spaces.

 Cascadia